-Click the yellow buttons below to submit a new application, or update an existing application.
+To manage your applications, click the yellow buttons below.
 Application pages will open in a new tab or window.
-If you are having technical difficulties using the online applications, fill out this short form and someone will call or email you within 30 minutes if it's during normal business-hours.
+If you are having technical difficulties using the online applications, fill out this short form and you'll be contacted.

 The online forms are the fastest, easiest and most efficient way to submit your application.
 Or you may download copies of the initial application and update application to complete and submit via mail, fax or email.